Are You a Candidate for Dental Implants?

 Patients who are missing one or more teeth, but otherwise enjoy good oral health, are ideal candidates for dental implants.
 Poor bone density can create complications for implant patients if a bone graft is not performed beforehand.
 Therefore, if your jawbone shows signs of deterioration, we will work with your oral surgeon to plan grafting prior to implant placement.
 If you suffer from gum disease, treatment will be required prior to implant placement.

 Some diseases and medications can interfere with how well an implant bonds to the jawbone.
 Drugs may also impact how quickly blood clots.
-Be sure to provide a complete list of your medications, and be prepared to discuss all of your health issues, during your initial consultation with Dr. Orchard or Dr. Robertson.
+Be sure to provide a complete list of your medications, and be prepared to discuss all of your health issues, during your initial consultation with Dr. Orchard or Dr. Vilamil.

 When Implants Are Not an Option

 During your implant consultation, Drs.
-Orchard and Robertson will determine whether you make a good candidate for dental implants.
+Orchard and Vilamil will determine whether you make a good candidate for dental implants.
 They will establish this by reviewing your health records, medical history, dental X-rays, and lifestyle.
 If your dentist deems that implants will work for you, he will oversee the entire process, starting with an appointment to your oral surgeon.

 However, in some cases, patients are not good candidates for dental implants.
 For example, you may lack the adequate jawbone tissue needed to support an implant post or have health issues that would preclude the use of implants.
 If implants are not an option for your situation, we can discuss alternatives, like contemporary custom bridges, partial dentures, or full dentures.
 While dental implants have many benefits, modern dental materials have revolutionized the fit, function, appearance, and durability of traditional dental prosthetics.